 Fee: 15% off regular fee of $10,000 (plus travel expenses).
 Offer good until Jan.
 25, 2008.
 Engagement must be booked by the deadline but can be scheduled for a later date.
 Be sure to mention you are a subscriber to WordBiz Report.

-Reach Debbie at +1 202.364.5705 Eastern or by email at .(JavaScript must be enabled to view this email address) or use Contact form.
+Reach Debbie at +1 202.364.5705 Eastern or by email at [email protected] or use Contact form.

 Available for purchase